fangwendongcs/Auto-agent-factory/README.md

 This project turns an Agent task from “let the model try something” into a bounded workflow with a goal, criteria, execution loop, result checking, error handling, and human approval gates.
 It separates orchestration into four importable n8n workflows and validates the system with mock-first contracts before connecting any real provider.

 Current status: **mock-first MVP validated**, with dry-run and real-readonly stub modes available in the executor.
+The next runtime checkpoint is validating the real-readonly path inside n8n UI.
 No real LLM, Codex, or external provider is connected in this repository.

 ## Overview